 School crossing patrol officers need to see, and be seen.
-Drivers should always keep school entrances clear, as inconsiderate parking could prove very dangerous for pedestrians.
+Drivers should always keep school entrances clear, as inconsiderate parking can be very dangerous for pedestrians.

-- To avoid congestion near the school, drivers could park a little further away and walk
+- To avoid congestion near the school, park a little further away and walk to the school

-- Do not stop at any time or park on yellow lines or SCHOOL KEEP CLEAR markings
+- Don't park or stop at any time on yellow lines or SCHOOL KEEP CLEAR markings

 - Avoid parking opposite SCHOOL KEEP CLEAR markings

-- Do not reverse your car into school entrances in order to turn around
+- Don't reverse your car into school entrances in order to turn around